software-tools-books/js4ds/_en/capstone.md

 ```
 {: title="src/capstone/back/app.js"}

-- Display survey stats as a table
+We will display survey stats as a table,
-  - With a paragraph fallback when there's no data
+with a paragraph fallback when there's no data.
-  - Again, need parentheses around the HTML fragment so that it will parse properly
+(Again, we need parentheses around the HTML fragment so that it will parse properly.)

 ```js
 import React from 'react'